rdagumampan/yuniql-web/content/docs/yuniql-cli-command-reference.md

 ##### **`yuniql vnext`**
 ---
 Identifies the latest version locally and increments the minor version with the format `v{major}.{minor}`.
-The command just helps reduce human errors and this can also be done manually.
+The command just helps keeping the semantic consistent and this can also be done manually.

 ```shell
 yuniql vnext [-p|--path] [-M|--major] [-m|--minor] [-f|--file] [-d|--debug]